Yomguithereal/psia-python-advanced/notes/notebooks_outline/2_data_science.md

 # Data Science

-First do the following without pandas nor visualisation then introduce pandas and such.
+Outline: either we mesh `pandas` usage or we do it at the end.

 ## Preparation